For its numbers, clients and caseload, rivals freely admit that Blake, Cassels & Graydon houses the top competition practice in Canada.

 Clients in various industries to defend them against cartel prosecutions and class actions in respect of (numerous) auto parts, audio-video products, car carrier (vessel) services, chemicals, flooring, insulation, vitamins and, most recently, for global companies such as Autoliv, Mitsui OSK, Mohawk Industries and Yazaki, successfully securing dismissals, immunity or leniency and other resolutions.

-Members of our Competition, Antitrust & Foreign Investment group are consistently ranked as leading practitioners in the most recent editions of the following publications:
+Members of our Competition, Antitrust & Foreign Investment group are consistently ranked as leading practitioners in the following publications, including in the most recent editions:

 -

-Chambers Canada: Canada’s Leading Lawyers for Business (Competition/Antitrust) ranks Blakes in Band 1, its top tier for Competition/Antitrust.
-Brian Facey, Cassandra Brown, Randall Hofley, Navin Joneja, Robert Kwinter, Julie Soloway and Micah Wood are recognized as leading lawyers.
+Chambers Canada: Canada’s Leading Lawyers for Business (Competition/Antitrust) – Ranks Blakes in Band 1, its top tier, and recognizes Cassandra Brown, Brian Facey, Randall Hofley, Navin Joneja, Julie Soloway, Micah Wood and Kevin MacDonald as leading lawyers.

 -